twilsonco/SiriShortcuts/MenuGenerator.md

 After that, you can then use `If` actions to perform tasks based on the option selected.

+- When using quick menus, you cannot define extra, non-printed fields.
+- The `title` and `sub` values of the selected menu item are accessed using the `Name` and `Company` values of the selected menu item (a Contact object).

 ***

 ## Example Shortcuts